caparrov/ERM-4.0.1/README.md

 ### Install LLVM

-This repository contains the entire source code of LLVM (llvm.4.0.1.src), with additional files in llvm.4.0.1.src/lib/Support that implement the DAG analysis, and some modifications in the interpreter (llvm.4.0.1.src/lib/Execution/Interpreter/Execution.cpp).
+This repository contains the entire source code of LLVM (llvm.4.0.1.src), with additional files in llvm.4.0.1.src/lib/Support and llvm.4.0.1.src/include/llvm/Support that implement the DAG analysis, and some modifications in the interpreter
+(llvm.4.0.1.src/lib/Execution/Interpreter/Execution.cpp).
+The original lib/Support/CMakeLists.txt is also modified to add the new files.
 To install LLVM,

 1. Create an empty build directory: